sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ###### *Figure 8: JupyterLab session*

-We can create a new Julia notebook and rename it as `julia_project.ipynb`, and test that we created this session under our target working environment by importing a package we already installed:
+We can create a new Julia notebook, rename it as `julia_project.ipynb` and confirm that we started this session under our target working environment by importing a package we already installed:

 ##### **Code**
 ```Julia
 using CSV
 ```

-A detail guide on using JupyterLab is out of the scope of this article.
-Still, the [official documentation](https://jupyterlab.readthedocs.io/en/stable/) is extremely helpful for those looking to dive deeper into this awesome environment.
+A detailed guide on using JupyterLab is out of the scope of this article.
+Still, the [official documentation](https://jupyterlab.readthedocs.io/en/stable/) is extremely helpful for those looking to dive deeper into this awesome notebook environment.

-Once that we have our session and notebook ready, we can practically use it as we would use it with any other programming language.
+Once our session and notebook are ready, we can practically use them as we would with any other programming language.

 ---

 # Getting familiar with Pluto.jl
-The other notebook environment we will discuss in this article, is [`Pluto.jl`](https://plutojl.org/).
-It's Julia-specific, extremely fun to use, has a minimal interface, and shares a lot of similarities with JupyterLab.
+The other notebook environment we will discuss in this article is [`Pluto.jl`](https://plutojl.org/).
+It's Julia-specific, extremely fun to use, has a minimal interface, and shares many similarities with JupyterLab.

 `Pluto` can be installed using `pkg`.
 We can also complement our installation by getting the `PlutoUI` package; it will provide some additional `html"<input>"` functionalities.
 Since we already did this, we can head to our environment's Julia REPL, and import the `Pluto` package: